Tatiana1778/Nutritional_planner_AI/README.md

 The following algorithms were implemented and evaluated:

 Gaussian Naive Bayes Classifier -
-  Used for classification tasks involving categorical health indicators
+  Used for classification tasks

 Linear Regression -
-  Applied to model relationships between user characteristics and calorie intake
+  Applied to model relationships between BMI and calories consumed on daily basis.

 **Usage of datasets**:
 Food nutrition dataset:
   300 food samples, organized into categories and subcategories